Jean-Christophe Ammann

 Jean-Christophe Ammann (14 January 1939 – 13 September 2015) was a Swiss art historian and curator.

-Life and work
+Early life and education

 Born in Berlin, Ammann, son of a chemist, grew up in a German-speaking family in Fribourg.
 He actually wanted to become a doctor, but after his Matura in 1959 at the Collège Saint-Michel he studied history of art, Biblical archaeology and German literature.
 In 1966, he received his doctorate from the University of Fribourg on the work of Louis Moilliet.

+Career

-From 1966 to 1968, he was an assistant to Harald Szeemann at the Kunsthalle Bern.
+From 1966 to 1968, Ammann was an assistant to Harald Szeemann at the Kunsthalle Bern.
 He then directed the Kunstmuseum Luzern until 1977.
 In 1971, he was Swiss commissioner for the Biennale Paris and in 1972 he worked with Harald Szeemann on the conception of documenta 5, which "went down in exhibition history as the most interesting and influential" In 1978, he was co-organiser of Arte Natura in the international pavilion of the Venice Biennale.